cloudflare/cloudflare-docs/content/1.1.1.1/faq.md

 {{<Aside type= "note">}}

-The EDNS client subnet header is sent for a single host, `whoami.ds.akahelp.net`, for cross-provider debugging.
+The EDNS client subnet header is enabled for a single host `whoami.ds.akahelp.net` to aid in cross-provider debugging.

 {{</Aside>}}